Sierkinhane/Wenzhou-Kean-CPS-4893-W01/README.md

 ### 2. Install Sublime Text

 For convinience, I recommend sublime text for coding small projects.
-You can download it on [the official website](https://www.sublimetext.com/) according your system.
+You can download it on [the official website](https://www.sublimetext.com/) according to your system.

 ### 3. Read and Show An Image